How Data Analytics is Changing the Insurance Industry

 Upwards of $170 billion of insurance premiums could be at risk over the next five years.
 The culprits?
 Poor claims experiences and process inefficiencies.

-Challenges currently facing the industry include growing pressure from new competitors, evolving types of risk (such as frequent, extreme weather events and cyber-risk), and heightened expectations from customers for more timely, relevant, and low-touch experiences.
+Challenges currently facing the insurance industry include growing pressure from new competitors, evolving types of risk (such as frequent, extreme weather events and cyber-risk), and heightened expectations from customers for more timely, relevant, and low-touch experiences.

 Automation, artificial intelligence (AI), and data analytics based on machine learning can bring value across the entire insurance value chain.
 This includes anything from flagging fraudulent claims to damage assessment and loss estimation.